Ecological Research & Monitoring

 If you venture out into the woods with one of the Colby Hill Ecological Project scientists, you’ll quickly discover that research and monitoring require patience, attentiveness, and keen observation skills.
 Through their research, these scientists encounter an amazing array of the wild residents of Vermont’s forests.
 Why let scientists have all the fun?
 Citizen science opens the realm of scientific research to the general public.

 There’s a Celtic saying that the ultimate soul-restoration is that which is undertaken on behalf of the land.
 Citizen science projects offer a perfect opportunity to do this soul-restoring work.
 Some of the citizen science projects you can get involved in here in Vermont, like eBird and iNaturalist, are global in their extent.
-Others are local, like the Vermont Reptile and Amphibian Atlas and the Addison County River Watch Collaborative are more local in reach.
+Others are local, like the Vermont Reptile and Amphibian Atlas and the Addison County River Watch Collaborative.
 These projects engage volunteers from the general public to record observations about the land and her inhabitants in service of on-going scientific studies.
 These studies can, in turn, help us to engage in practices that help restore the health and vitality of forests and other natural communities.

 Visit our citizen science page to see how you can get involved.